D7460N/D7460N.dev/ADD.md

  <p></p>
   <summary id="ux-to-remember"><h3>UX TO REMEMBER</h3></summary>

-* **No dead ends** - Privide end-users and obvious way forward and a way back.
-A way forward example would be, links to support desk on `404` pages.
+* **No dead ends** - Provide end-users and obvious way forward and a way back.
+A way forward example would be, links to the support desk on `404` pages.
 A way back example would be a consistent visible "anchor" to the web application home page such as the conventional web application logo in the upper left corner.
 * **Link Offsite References** - Whenever an offsite source is reference, link to the reference.
 * **Off-site links open in new browser tab/window** - Open off-site links in a new browser tab or window with `target="_new"`.
 * **Use `text-wrap="medium"` - (WIP)